 Slow Cooker Vanilla Apples

-It is officially Apple Season here at Eckert’s!
-We are picking several varieties of apples on the farm and they taste so sweet and crunchy right off the orchard trees!
+Apple Season is going strong here at Eckert’s!
+We are picking several varieties of apples on the farm and they taste so fresh and crunchy right off the orchard trees!

-This week has been a transition for our whole family with a new routine of soccer practices, homework and school.
+This fall has been a busy time for our whole family with new routines & tons of homework.
 I don’t know about you, but hectic schedules send me into “comfort food mode” and that meant a big batch of Slow Cooker Vanilla Apples this week.

-I used Gala apples in this recipe because the kids just picked them from the trees going up to our house on the farm.
+I used Jonagold apples in this recipe because the kids had just picked them from the trees on the road up to our farm house.
 You can easily modify this recipe to accommodate the variety you have on hand.
 More on that later…

 A little note here about making vanilla sugar from our Eckert Family Fall Cookbook: